 4. Tremella Fuciformis

-Tremella Fuciformis, also known as silver ear mushroom, is a hydrating polysaccharide extracted from the fruit of the Chinese Silver Ear Mushroom.
+This ingredient is a hydrating polysaccharide extracted from the fruit of the Chinese Silver Ear Mushroom.
 It holds 500 times its weight in water, making it a powerful humectant.
 It is also known as “the natural hyaluronic acid” and is sometimes called “tremella hyaluronic acid.”
 What I love about this ingredient is that, in addition to being an effective hydrator, it offers additional benefits.
-Although the mechanisms aren’t quite clear, studies show tremella fuciformis has antioxidant and anti-inflammatory properties.
+Although the mechanisms aren’t entirely clear, studies show it has antioxidant and anti-inflammatory properties.
 Perhaps that’s due to this extract’s polyphenol and flavonoid content, which are known antioxidants.

 You can find this ingredient in the Skin Correcting Serum.
 I formulated this product specifically for sensitive, breakout-prone skin.
 Along with tremella fuciformis, it contains antioxidants and niacinamide to address inflammation and discoloration.

-Of all the ingredients on this list, this one is my personal favorite!
+Of all the hydrating skincare ingredients on this list, this one is my personal favorite!
 Trehalose is an antioxidant found in desert “resurrection” plants.
 When desert plants dehydrate from lack of water, this molecule takes the place of water within the plant’s cells and acts as a stand-in.
 Once the dehydrated plant comes back into contact with water, trehalose will absorb it.
-It fills out the plant’s dehydrated cells without any damage to the internal or membrane structures—even if the plant has been dormant for centuries.
+It fills out the plant’s dehydrated cells without causing any damage to the membrane structures—even if the plant has been dormant for centuries.
 How cool is that?
-Imagine harnessing this power for the good of your skin.

 I formulated the Rapid Response Detox Masque with trehalose to address moisture loss.
 It also contains sodium hyaluronate for added hydration, allantoin to help soothe skin, and salicylic acid to help keep pores clear.